OT or PA: Which to Be?

 Job opportunities

-Both OTs and PAs work under physicians, but this doesn’t mean they can’t own their own practices.
+Both OTs and PAs work under physicians, but this doesn’t mean they can’t start their own practices.

 Both offer many opportunities for sub-specialization

-I realize that I might contradict myself a bit here, because I said above that you’re largely a generalist as a PA or an OT—and that’s true, but both professions do offer plenty of opportunities to specialize and sub-specialize.
+I realize that I might contradict myself a bit here, because I said above that both PAs and OTs largely function as generalists.
+While that’s true, both professions do offer plenty of opportunities to specialize and sub-specialize.
 For example, as an OT, you can go into mental health, pelvic health (with a focus on men or women), or low-vision therapy.
 As a PA, you can work in orthopedics, women’s health, dermatology, and many other areas.

 Key differences between the two careers